STEP 1: Choose your Blogging Platform

 Settings and Tweaks Within WordPress

-This section’s purpose is to perform the “housecleaning” that any new website owner should do after they’ve set up and created their blog.
+This section’s purpose is to perform the “housecleaning” that any new blog owner should do after they’ve set up and created their blog.
 These things will add the finishing touches to your blog’s foundation.

-Changing Your Blog’s Title and The Tagline
+Changing Your Blog’s Title and Tagline

 It’s important that you customize both the title and tagline of your blog.
 Otherwise, it won’t look very professional in search engine results.
 This is also important for search engine optimization (SEO) as it gives you an opportunity to include your main keywords.